 As time goes on, the benefits of games and puzzles only increase.
 While the Itsy-Bitsy Spider may no longer be relevant for your child, there are copious amounts of age-appropriate games that can be extremely helpful.
 One such game that can be adapted as children get older is Simon Says.
 Simon Says is as productive as it is flexible, improving attention, impulse inhibition, and cognitive flexibility by creating a set of constantly changing directions.

-Card games and board games can also help children practice executive functioning by improving cognitive flexibility.
+Card games and tabletop games can also help children practice executive functioning by improving cognitive flexibility.
 Lots of card games are useful for teaching executive functioning skills at all ages.
 For example, in Uno, players must keep track of the order of play, which can change rapidly, as well as the colors and numbers in a more sophisticated way than the sorting games used for toddlers.
 Additionally, guessing games such as I Spy and 20 Questions teach kids how to think in categories and use their working memory to keep track of all of the criteria for the things they’re attempting to guess.